CowNinja/LEWZbot/README.md

 ```

 ## Notes:
+- 26FEB21 - My concept is to adjust the main program to initiate separate child processes using separate virtual machines for each set of account credentials, and each child process will directly run the desired subroutines for each account.
+That's why I want to rewrite the software to use several Android virtual machines running LEWZ concurrently to potentially control an unlimited number of accounts.
+The only limit would be the number of Android virtual devices I operate at any given time.
-1. Since I run the Android inside an emulator, I have to use tesseract OCR screen recognition which reads the screen, extrapolates the text, and figures out if a particular menu item has loaded or not, and then it taps.
+- Since I run the Android inside an emulator, I have to use tesseract OCR screen recognition which reads the screen, extrapolates the text, and figures out if a particular menu item has loaded or not, and then it taps.
 I use the home screen as a point of reference because you can hit back a million times and as soon as quit dialogue is displayed, it terminates the go back to home screen routine.
-2. x and y coordinates are determined using OCR screen reader, when a found a text matches stored text strings in an array, then tap coordinates are calculated.
+- x and y coordinates are determined using OCR screen reader, when a found a text matches stored text strings in an array, then tap coordinates are calculated.
-3. 19FEB21 - Finally took the time to reprogram and fix my shielding routine, which calculates and auto shields Thursday 1900 through Sunday 1900.. the delays are due to reading the screen, converting via OCR to text, and responding accordingly.
+- 19FEB21 - Finally took the time to reprogram and fix my shielding routine, which calculates and auto shields Thursday 1900 through Sunday 1900.. the delays are due to reading the screen, converting via OCR to text, and responding accordingly.
 I haven't implemented multi-threading yet, which will enable concurrently running multiple instances simultaneously.
-4. 13FEB21 - my routines rely on specific sequences of events that I've figured out, calculated, and timed.. there are countermeasures in-game code to detect messing with the proprietary game data.. so it's very touchy
+- 13FEB21 - my routines rely on specific sequences of events that I've figured out, calculated, and timed.. there are countermeasures in-game code to detect messing with the proprietary game data.. so it's very touchy

 ## Issues:
 1. sometimes clicking on underground will result in the "welcome to level 20 underground area" dialog.. so I just have to develop the script to recognize the text on the screen and tap accordingly..